Central Asia packing list

 - Hiking pants that can transform into shorts are the best as in the mountains it can be hot during the day and cool in the evenings.

 - Dressing in layers is very practical for outdoor activities since it can get cool in the early mornings or evenings as well.

-- Flip flops or other rubber shoes are perfect for hot weather, swimming, and showering in hostels or guesthouses.
+- Flip flops or other rubber shoes are perfect for hot weather, swimming, and showering in guesthouses.

 - Light trainer shoes or flats are generally good for walking in cities and for going out to eat.